-- To access the filter, remove your lower dish rack to expose the bottom of your dishwasher.
-The filter can be found in either a back corner of the tub or around the base of the bottom spray arm.
+- To access your dishwasher filter, remove your lower dish rack to expose the bottom of your dishwasher.
+The filter can be found in either a back corner of the dishwasher tub or around the base of the bottom spray arm.

-- Run water over your filter to remove most soils.
+- Run water over your dishwasher filter to remove most soils.

-- You may need to use a soft brush on calcium deposits and other hard-to-remove debris.
-Make sure it’s nothing rough like a wire brush, scouring pad, etc., because those materials could damage the filter.
+- You may need to use a soft brush and dish soap on calcium deposits and other hard-to-remove debris.
+Don’t use a wire brush, scouring pad or anything rough to scrub the filter as these materials could damage the filter.